 Established in 2004, NDN has a nationwide network of more than 160 participating veterinary clinics and to date has helped to desex around 200,000 cats and dogs nationwide.

-Every year in July NDN organises National Desexing Month, which has been a big success since its inaugural year 2005 and has continued to grow from then.
+Every year in July (please note that the 2020 National Desexing Month has been moved to September) NDN organises National Desexing Month, which has been a big success since its inaugural year 2005 and has continued to grow from then.
 During the month, welfare organisations, veterinarians, pounds and councils are invited to participate by encouraging pet owners in their communities to desex their pets before the summer breeding season.

-Together with the parent organisation, the Animal Welfare League of Qld, NDN has also organised four National G2Z Summits to End Companion Animal Overpopulation.
+Together with the parent organisation, Animal Welfare League Queensland, NDN has also organised four National G2Z Summits to End Companion Animal Overpopulation.
 The summits aim to bring together all stakeholders to share challenges and effective strategies and to set targets to reduce the numbers of animals euthanised in Australia.

 The NDN concept is based on SPAY/USA, a well established desexing network in America.
 In the last 18 years, SPAY/USA has facilitated 100,000s desexing procedures, thereby causing a significant drop in the numbers of pets euthanised annually.
 To date, more than 7,000 vets have joined SPAY/USA.